Find a Lender-Approved Local Conveyancer in Maidenhead

 Recently asked questions about conveyancing in Maidenhead

-It has been 3 months following my purchase conveyancing in Maidenhead concluded.
-I have checked the Land Registry site which shows that I paid £150,000 when infact I paid £170,000.
+five months have elapsed following my purchase conveyancing in Maidenhead concluded.
+I have checked the Land Registry website which shows that I paid £150,000 when infact I paid £170,000.
 Why the discrepancy?

 Last updated